bjoyce3/uabrc.github.io/docs/cheaha/getting_started.md

 To get started using [Cheaha](https://docs.uabgrid.uab.edu/wiki/Cheaha), simply visit our [Open OnDemand](https://docs.uabgrid.uab.edu/wiki/Open_OnDemand) portal at [https://rc.uab.edu](https://rc.uab.edu/).
 This is the primary entry point for Cheaha and provides access to all cluster services directly from your web browser, including graphical desktops, Jupyter Notebooks, and even the traditional command-line.

 If you don't already have an account, you will be prompted to create one the first time you log into the portal.
-If you are creating an account, please share some of your interests in using Cheaha as this help us understand the science interests of our users.
+If you are creating an account, please share some of your interests in using Cheaha as this help us understand the science interests of our researchers.

 **Please note**: Usage of Cheaha is governed by [UAB's Acceptable Use Policy (AUP)](https://www.uab.edu/policies/content/Pages/UAB-IT-POL-0000004.aspx) for computer resources.